A 10-Point Best Practice Privacy Guide for Working With Google Analytics

 - Don’t mix up anonymous concerns with personal ones

 This is a very common mistake.
 What you do with anonymous data is very different to what you do with personal data.
-The vast majority of your visitors – typically 97% of them will not be your customers.
+The vast majority of your visitors – typically 97% of them will not be your customers or subscribers.
 They are your potential customers.
 Before they sign up or transact with you, they are simply anonymous visitors.
 Don’t mix up what you do with such benign information with what you do with customer information that is a small proportion of your traffic.

 A] Firstly, declare that Google Analytics is your tracking tool of choice, though if you also use other tools (e.g. Clicktale, Kampyle, Uservoice etc.) you may wish to add “and associated tools” here.
 Google Analytics is a well known product and many visitors trust the Google brand with their privacy.
 Note that for UK websites, stating that Google Analytics is being used is a requirement of the Terms of Service (see section 8.1).
 Even if you are not based in the UK, which means you do not have to state you use Google Analytics, I still recommend you do so – just for transparency.